Authors: Pradeep Gandham & Prasad Mistary

 Manhattan has the highest number of listings and the average price as well.
 However, in Brooklyn, which has a similar number of listings to Manhattan, the average price is only 63% of Manhattan’s average price.

 Fig 7: Number of listings and average price by neighborhood

-Tree map: A tree map is a visualization chart that shows the hierarchical data and the structure of it.
-The arrangement is in rectangular shape with the highest data point being the largest sized rectangle along with a color density to show the flow of the hierarchy.
+Treemap: A tree map is a visualization chart that shows the hierarchical data and its structure of it.
+The arrangement is rectangular shape with the highest data point being the largest sized rectangle along with a color density to show the flow of the hierarchy.

 The following tree map (Fig 8) shows the top listings with the most reviews present in the data set.
-It is possible for us to take ‘n’ number of data points within the tree map as long as it holds value to it.
+It is possible for us to take the ‘n’ number of data points within the treemap as long as it holds value to it.